Group measure space construction, ergodicity and $W^\ast$-rigidity for stable random fields: Linking Stable Fields with von Neumann Algebras

-\begin{proof} Because of Theorem~\ref{thm:erg_charac_neveu}, the statements (1), (2) and (3) are equivalent even without the hypothesis of existence of an ergodically free Rosi\'{n}ski group measure space construction.
+\begin{proof} Because of Theorem~\ref{thm:erg_charac_neveu}, the statements (1), (2) and (3) are equivalent even without the hypothesis of existence of a free Rosi\'{n}ski group measure space construction.
 To complete the proof, it is enough verify that (3) and (4) are equivalent.
-To this end, we use the hypothesis of the theorem to get an ergodically free nonsingular $\mathbb{Z}^d$-action $\{\phi_t\}$ (on a standard measure space $(S, \mu)$) arising in a Rosi\'{n}ski representation of $\{X_t\}_{t \in \mathbb{Z}^d}$.
+To this end, we use the hypothesis of the theorem to get a free nonsingular $\mathbb{Z}^d$-action $\{\phi_t\}$ (on a standard measure space $(S, \mu)$) arising in a Rosi\'{n}ski representation of $\{X_t\}_{t \in \mathbb{Z}^d}$.
 We invoke Theorem~\ref{thm:erg_comp} to obtain the ergodic decomposition $\{(S_y, \mu_y): y \in Y\}$ of $S$ wrt the action $\{\phi_t \}_{t \in \mathbb{Z}^d}$.
-By virtue of Theorem~\ref{thm:cntrl_n_erg_decomp}, the ergodically free Rosi\'{n}ski group measure space construction $M = \LLL^\infty(S, \mu) \rtimes \mathbb{Z}^d$ has central decomposition
+By virtue of Theorem~\ref{thm:cntrl_n_erg_decomp}, the free Rosi\'{n}ski group measure space construction $M = \LLL^\infty(S, \mu) \rtimes \mathbb{Z}^d$ has central decomposition

 with $M_y := \LLL^\infty(S_y, \mu_y) \rtimes \mathbb{Z}^d$ for each $y \in Y$.
 As per the convention mentioned in the beginning of Section~\ref{sec:erg_th}, all the statements used in the proof are true modulo null sets under the appropriate measure.